Coronavirus/ COVID-19 Information and Update

-I want to assure you that me and my entire team at Breast Care Specialists stand ready to help you in any way we can.
+I want to assure you that my entire team at Breast Care Specialists stand ready to help you in any way we can.
 Our offices and Breast Health Center are open full time.
-We are now seeing patients in our offices who have both routine and urgent issues, and those with mammograms, breast sonograms and breast MRI tests that have identified a suspicious mass or other serious problem.
-We are also seeing patients who feel a lump in the breast on examination.
-In addition, our breast biopsy and breast surgery schedule is now fully available with no further limitations or restrictions.
-We are performing biopsies and surgeries for anyone in need.
+Our office is now seeing patients who have both routine and urgent issues,... in our offices who have both routine and urgent issues, and those with mammograms, breast sonograms and breast MRI tests that have identified a suspicious mass or other serious problem.
+The Office is seeing patients who feel a lump in the breast on examination.
+In addition, the breast biopsy and breast surgery schedule is now fully available with no further limitations or restrictions.
+Breast biopsies and surgeries are being performed for anyone in need.

-If you have a concern or question, please feel free to reach out to us by phone at 516-520-1480, or via the email link on this website.
-We are here for you and stand ready and able to take care of you.
-Rest assured that even during these difficult times we will provide you with the best care available anywhere.
+If you have a concern or question, please feel free to reach out by phone at 516-520-1480, or via the email link on this website.
+The staff is here for you and stand ready and able to take care of you.
+Rest assured that even during these difficult times you will receive the best care available anywhere.

 What You Need to Know Before You Visit Our Facility

-If you believe you or your family members may have been in contact with an individual diagnosed with COVID-19, the illness caused by the coronavirus, please call us or your primary health care providers to alert them of this potential exposure.
-In addition, if you have flu-like symptoms (fever, cough and shortness of breath), also call your health care provider first for instructions.
+If you believe you or your family members may have been in contact with an individual diagnosed with COVID-19, the illness caused by the coronavirus, please call the office or your primary health care providers to alert them of this potential exposure.
+In addition, if you have flu-like symptoms (fever, cough and shortness of breath), also call your primary care provider first for instructions.
 Do not come to the office if you have these symptoms.

 If you are unable to reach your provider or don’t have one, call the New York State coronavirus hotline with questions or concerns about travel and symptoms at 1-888-364-3065.
 Testing is currently coordinated through city, county and state health departments.
 Any suspected COVID-19 cases will be reported to local health departments, which determine whether a patient needs to be tested.
 The tests are then submitted to the CDC laboratory or approved outside labs.

 Please know that New York State has directed all insurance carriers to cover the cost of testing for coronavirus without copays.
 Testing is done through swabbing the nose and throat and sending it to an authorized lab.
-Likewise, vaccination for COVID-19 is now widely available at no cost.
+Likewise, vaccination and booster shots for COVID-19 are now widely available at no cost.